mpouillo/42-a-maze-ing/README.md

 - Updating configuration (does not change the local config file)
 - Changing maze walls color
 - Switching between 'demo' (regular display) and 'play' mode.
-- Displaying viualizations for generation and solving.
+- Displaying visualizations for generation and solving.
 - Toggle between multiple possible paths (if the maze is not perfect)

 ### Algorithms